 MSCI Current Coupon Models

-categories: Risk Management Analytics, Factor and Risk Modeling, Risk Management, Fixed Income, ZHANG David, YU Yihai
+categories: Risk Management Analytics, Factor and Risk Modeling, Risk Management, Fixed Income, ZHANG David, YU Yihai, general

 This paper describes the MSCI Current Coupon Model.